 |Message from Dick Osseman

-From May 2004 I have had a site at Pbase that exclusively shows (27.700 as of this writing!) pictures I took in Turkey.
+From May 2004 I have had a site at Pbase that exclusively shows (70.000 in early 2018!) pictures I took in Turkey.
 In 2009 I added a site about Syria, a country I longed to see also.
 However, before I started travelling in the Near East my favourite country used to be Italy.
 Only after tens of visits throughout that country, with the exception of the northernmost regions, I felt I wanted to get to know a different country.
 I have always been an avid photographer, working on 36 mm slide material.
 I mainly used Kodachrome, which is lucky because that is the one film that does not age within tens of years.
 As a result I own thousands of slides of many of the major topics in Italy.
 Since I have – with one short exception – not been in that country for about since the early nineties many of the pictures I show will – when people, cars, streets are shown, look outdated.
 However, the many pictures of church interiors, of monumental buildings and museum collections will look pretty much the same nowadays.
 As for the latter, I am certain museums have been modernized a lot, so some objects will have been moved, museum interiors may have been completely altered.
 Be that as it may, I find amongst the many slides several that I think are worth the viewers’ while.
 By the way: in 20189 I scanned many old slides again with a much better scanner than previous, if you see a picture with the date 2018 that means I inserted a new scan instead of the old one, not that I took it in that year.